shieldgenerator7/CreatureCombat/CreatureCombatWyl.md

 Ability Speed:

--   Fast – This is the fastest ability speed.
-When this ability is triggered, it may go before its triggering ability, unless that triggering ability also is Fast (you decide).
+-   Super Fast – This ability may jump ahead of a Fast ability.
--   (Medium) – This is the default speed.
-Abilities without Fast or Slow are this speed
--   Slow – This is the slowest ability speed.
-When this ability triggers another ability, that triggered ability may go before this ability, unless they also are Slow (the player of the triggered ability decides).
+-   Fast – This ability may jump ahead of a normal-speed ability.
+-   Slow – This ability can’t jump ahead of a normal-speed ability.
+-   Super Slow – This ability can’t jump ahead of a Slow ability.

 # Design